DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

   <httpRuntime requestValidationMode="2.0" />
   <pages validateRequest="false">
 ```

-You can assign this attribute to the controller class or a controller's action method.

 > Regardless or whether or not request checks are enabled, you should use encoding to protect your application from XSS attacks.
 Refer to the [section 6](#6-preventing-cross-site-scripting-xss-attacks-with-encoding) of this document to learn more.